ThirdGuard/tenderly-wizard/README.md

 - Once The Tenderly Wizard is installed globally, in terminal navigate to directory of the repo you would like to use for testing.
 - ##### NOTE FOR WHITELISTING:
-  - access-control-safes OR access-control-safes-v2 folders needs to be in the same folder structure as the directory you would like to use this in:
+  - The access-control-safes-v2 folder needs to be in the same folder structure as the directory you would like to use this in:
   ```
   - folder
-  --- access-control-safes
   --- access-control-safes-v2
   --- repo-you-want-to-run-this-wizard-in
   ```
-  - The reason for this is that the tenderly-wizard will use those repo's to access the whitelisting scripts
+  - The reason for this is that the tenderly-wizard will use that repo to access the whitelisting scripts

 1. To start the tenderly wizard run: